Assurance (theology): Lutheranism

 Lutheranism accepts monergism, which states that salvation is by God's act alone, and rejects the teaching that humans in their fallen state have a free will concerning spiritual matters.
 Lutherans believe that although humans have free will concerning civil righteousness, they cannot work spiritual righteousness without the Holy Spirit, since righteousness in the heart cannot be wrought in the absence of the Holy Spirit.
 Lutherans believe that the elect are predestined to salvation.
 According to Lutheranism, Christians should be assured that they are among the predestined.
 Lutherans believe that all who trust in Jesus alone can be certain of their salvation, for it is in Christ's work and his promises in which their certainty lies.

-However, they disagree with those that make predestination the source of salvation rather than Christ's suffering, death, and resurrection.
-Unlike Calvinists, Lutherans do not believe in a predestination to damnation.
+However, Lutherans disagree with those that make predestination the source of salvation rather than Christ's suffering, death, and resurrection.
+Unlike the Reformed (Calvinists), Lutherans do not believe in a predestination to damnation.
 Instead, Lutherans teach eternal damnation is a result of the unbeliever's sins, rejection of the forgiveness of sins, and unbelief, all of which occur when God chooses not to positively intervene during the unbeliever's lifetime.
 The central final hope of the Christian is "the resurrection of the body and the life everlasting" as confessed in the Apostles' Creed, but Lutherans also teach that, at death, Christian souls are immediately taken into the presence of Jesus in heaven, where they await this bodily resurrection and the second coming of Jesus on the Last Day.

 Reformed

 Reformed Christianity (Calvinism) has had controversies over the doctrine of assurance, many however teach that believers may have assurance of their salvation especially through the work of the Holy Spirit and also by looking at the character of their lives.
 The idea that because good works necessarily result from true faith one can gain assurance by observing evidences of faith in their life is called the practical syllogism.
-T If they believe God's promises and seek to live in accord with God's commands, then their good deeds done in response with a cheerful heart provide proof that ca strengthen their assurance of salvation against doubts.
+If they believe God's promises and seek to live in accord with God's commands, then their good deeds done in response with a cheerful heart provide proof that can strengthen their assurance of salvation against doubts.
 This assurance is not, however, a necessary consequence of salvation, and such assurance may be shaken as well as strengthened.

 The Westminster Confession of Faith affirms that assurance is attainable though the wait for it may be long: